ghmcadams/vscode-lintlens/README.md

 - JSON - use `.eslintrc.json` to define the configuration structure.
 ESLint’s JSON files also allow JavaScript-style comments.
 - **Deprecated** - use `.eslintrc`, which can be either JSON or YAML.
 - package.json - create an `eslintConfig` property in your `package.json` file and define your configuration there.
+- Through extension configuration (`lintlens.configFileLocations`), you can set globs that point to any config locations within your open workspace(s)

 If you are new to ESLint check the [documentation](http://eslint.org/).